 People caught playing on illegal gambling machines usually just face fines, but that makes the cost of doing so even higher than simply the cost of playing the games.
 Additionally, there’s no guarantee that the purveyors of such machines haven’t tampered with them to decrease payouts.

-The Commission provides legitimate, regulated casinos in Ohio to give Ohioans of legal age avenues to enjoy this kind of entertainment without running such risks.
+The Commission provides legitimate, regulated online casinos in Ohio to give Ohioans of legal age avenues to enjoy this kind of entertainment without running such risks.
 Hopefully, the people who used these gaming machines will opt for those facilities in the future.